 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

-Salisbury House & Gardens is a 42-room architectural wonder built between 1923 and 1928 by cosmetics pioneer Carl Weeks.
-The house is created after the King's House in Salisbury, England, and is promptly a historic house museum.
-The Salisbury House Foundation owns and operates the house and is open to the public for tours, private rentals, and public events.
-The historic place contains authentic 16th-century English oak woodwork, English flint work, and rafters that date back to the time of Shakespeare.
-There is a beautiful American estate, and its diverse collections of literature, art and worldly treasures are free to the public for tour.
-In addition, Salisbury House & Gardens offers guided tours.
+Salisbury House & Gardens is a famous place in Des Moines, Iowa.
+The House was constructed between 1923 and 1928 by cosmetics entrepreneur Carl Weeks, Salisbury House & Gardens is a 42-room architectural marvel modeled after the King's House in Salisbury, England, and now serves as a historic house museum.
+Owned and operated by the Salisbury House Foundation, the property is open to the public for tours, private rentals, and public events.
+The historic site boasts genuine 16th-century English oak woodwork, English flint work, and rafters that date back to Shakespeare's era.
+In addition, the estate features a beautiful American setting and an eclectic collection of literature, art, and worldly treasures that are available to the public for viewing free of charge.
+Additionally, guided tours of Salisbury House & Gardens are open.

 Specialty: